 At the very least, be sure to personalize the template you use so it’s unique to the prospect and puts the focus on them and not what you’re selling.

-These tips are the basis for any effective cold email outreach, but remember to regularly test what works best for you and lead with honesty and empathy.
+These tips are the basis for any effective cold email outreach, but remember to regularly test what works best for you with honesty and empathy.
 The goal is to foster trust between you and a prospect by giving.

-Yes, if you follow these tips you can expect response and click-through rates to rise, but even better you’ll see growth in more meaningful, long-term relationships.
+If you follow these tips you can expect response and click-through rates to rise, but even better you’ll see growth in more meaningful, long-term relationships.